The Healing Power

 The Benefits

-Some of the benefits of PTSD service dogs for veterans include:
+Some of the benefits of PTSD service dogs include:

 - The ability to recognize and cope with symptoms